We ask that you give a little time to study the following information, especially if this may be your first visit to Fenland.

 - Fenland Aerodrome is unlicensed on Mondays.

-- Clubhouse facilities will be limited and catering may not be available.
+- Clubhouse facilities will be limited and catering will not be available.

-- Self service fuel (Avgas & UL91) is available.
+- Self service fuel (Avgas & UL91) is still available.

 - WARNING – pilots are warned that during the summer months grass cutting and other maintenance is undertaken on Mondays; therefore, pilots should exercise extreme caution when using the airfield.